openlookeng/hetu-core/hetu-docs/en/security/hazelcast.md

 ## Hazelcast Authentication

-Hazelcast only supports Kerberos authentication.
-Since the hazelcast is used by state-store module, if user wants to enable Hazelcast authentication, then the state-store has to enable first.
+Only Kerberos authentication is supported by Hazelcast.
+Because the state-store module uses hazelcast, if the user wants to use Hazelcast authentication, the state-store must first be enabled.

 When state-store enabled, add the following configuration in the state-store.properties: